robredomikel/finnish-railway-system/README.md

 # Finnish Railway System
 This project is based on the final project required in the subject Data Structures and Algorithms 1 at Tampere University.
-Shortly, it performs relationships between stations, regions and trains, and its goal is to run every single function of the project with less than $O(n^2)$.
+Shortly, my work covered the content appearing in **datastructures.hh** and **datastructures.c** in which I implemented the needed data structures and functions for the correct functionality of the given GUI.

 **Note:** Final function of the project specified later on may not print correctly some of the test cases, but overall it works fine.

 ## Table of contents